One of my favorite ways to learn and get new ideas for conversion rate optimization comes from reading detailed case studies.

 I’m not talking about the kind of vague “case studies” that tell you about one minor change to a page they made and how it increased sales by 450%.
 I’m talking about detailed walkthroughs.
 The kind of case studies that share the entire process from A-Z and give you the whole picture so you can draw your own conclusions and then test that approach on your own.

-That’s why I’m excited to share this full emotional marketing case study breakdown with you.
+That’s why I’m excited to share this full emotional marketing example in the form of a case study breakdown.
 It’s the complete step-by-step of how we helped PowerUp Toys increase their sales.
 I’m giving you the process so that you can feel empowered to do it yourself.

 This isn’t “a copy and paste it” kind of case study.
 I’m not going to just introduce the headline we optimized and tell you to try it yourself.
 I’m going to break down the process and the steps we took so you can apply them to your own audience and funnel.